 I most recently sat with an elder of mine and she asked me with a cute smile on her face if I had a “boyfriend”.
 Usually, I would feel annoyed at the question, but something in the way she asked it had me stop and actually think.
 I don’t have a “boyfriend” and I realized then and there that I didn’t want one.
 I didn’t want a “partner” in the conventional sense.
 I didn’t and I currently don’t, and maybe I never have.
 Maybe what I wanted was to have a list that seemed to look “normal”.
 Needless to say, I replied with surprise, “You know, that’s not on my shopping list.”
 She smiled back at me and answered “That’s because you haven’t found the right one.”
 This made me think even more.
 What was the “right one” if the timing was “wrong” or “right”?
 I know from experience that relationships without laser focus can lead to life-ache as well as heartache.
 So, regardless of me finding the “right one” or not, it leads me to a bigger question.
 Why is it that a romantic relationship has to be on my shopping list?
 Who told me that I wanted that and why?
 Don’t I get the option to say no without ridicule?

 I personally am not a “relationship” woman.
 I spent my whole life, trying to put “boyfriends” and “girlfriends” on my shopping list when I should’ve weighed the pros and cons and taken a good look at what WAS on my shopping list!
 Loving me wholeheartedly while exploring my alone is on my shopping list.
 Building my brand is on my shopping list.
-Writing plays, this blog, my youtube channel, is all on my shopping list.
+Writing plays, this blog, is all on my shopping list.
 That’s a lot to manage and as I’m learning and growing, I’m cultivating myself and my soul.
 So the questions that I truly want answered, have nothing to do with romance.
 What I want to know are things like: How do we as human beings cultivate from the things that are on our shopping lists?

 It is true that human beings learn from other human beings, but we also learn from ourselves.
 If we don’t take the time to know who we are and just what’s on our list, how can we hope to make a difference in this world?
 Ultimately, isn’t that why we’re here?
 We’re here to make a difference.
 We’re here to love and heal and learn and grow and to then return to the source?
 Maybe I should just check my shopping list and get back to you on it.